SankalpSTG/Full-Stack-Development-Interview-Questions/README.md

 DOM is updated by running a Diffing algorithm which identifies what has changed in Virtual DOM, and only those parts are then updated.

+### Q34.
+What are call(), bind() and apply() methods in javascript?

+### Q35.
+What are prototype functions in javascript?
+*Unanswered.
+Please contribute*
+### Q36.
+What are the drawbacks of arrow function over normal function in javascript?
+*Unanswered.
+Please contribute*
+### Q37.
+Write code to achieve inheritance using function prototypes in javascript?
+*Unanswered.
+Please contribute*
+### Q18.
+What is virtual DOM in React?
+Which algorithm is used to update the real dom?
+What is reconciliation?
+*Unanswered.
+Please contribute*
+### Q19.
+How many virtual DOM are used by React?
+*Unanswered.
+Please contribute*